 eligible to return

 |Phase 2A.
 Leadership Return||HHS leadership, support staff to leadership, and additional critical on-site employees||December 5-18, 2021|

 |Phase 2B.
 Full Return (group a).||Employees in specific cross-agency positions including the following functions: budget/finance, grants, acquisition, human resources (HR), equal employment opportunity (EEO), and information technology (IT). *||March 28, 2022|

 |Phase 2C.
 Full Return (group b).||All remaining agency employees. *||April 10, 2022|

 * -contingent upon the successful completion of NIH collective bargaining obligations.

-Personnel returning to the physical workspace must regularly check the current CDC community level for their work location.
+Personnel returning to the physical workspace must regularly check the current CDC hospital admission level for their work location.
 This information is updated every Friday afternoon.
-Workplace community levels are listed as “Low", “Medium", or “High".
+Workplace hospital admission levels are listed as “Low", “Medium", or “High".
 As levels change, requirements for onsite personnel change, particularly in regard to facial coverings, physical distancing, onsite density limitations, and in-person meetings.
 These requirements are reflected throughout this COVID-19 Safety Guidance website.

 Personnel returning to the physical workspace in the Clinical Center and other healthcare support activities should take note that there are special requirements for those locations.
 This includes a requirement for facial coverings in those locations.
 Other requirements can be found through the COVID-19 Safety Guidance website.
 Personnel working in the Clinical Center should consult with their supervisors for additional requirements.